Assistance programs in Pinellas County and St. Petersburg area.

 If you are an individual with limited access to legal services, Bay Area Legal Services may be able to help.
-The lawyers and volunteers has as its primary objective the goal of providing and free legal support with a focus on low-income and elderly residents in both Hillsborough and Pinellas Counties.
+The lawyers and volunteers has as its primary objective the goal of providing free legal support as well as consultations with a focus on low-income and elderly residents in both Hillsborough and Pinellas Counties.

 The attorneys and legal professionals at the non-profit Bay Area Legal Services address civil needs.
 Clients can get free legal aid, counseling and representation to eligible clients.
 Some of what they can help with includes family law, including divorce, foreclosures, custody and domestic violence; individual rights, senior advocacy; fair housing; and consumer law and issues.
 Click here to read more, or call them at 813-232-1343.
 Or find free lawyers legal aid in Florida.

 RCS is an organization that runs the largest distribution network in Clearwater and Pinellas County Florida area.
 The agency is the largest distributor of free food and groceries to those in need of help in Pinellas County.
-In total, the group serves anywhere between 4,000 and 5,000 individuals monthly at RCS’s warehouse and through 62 sub-sites located throughout the county.
-727-584-3528
+In total, the group thousands of individuals monthly at RCS’s warehouse and through dozens of sub-sites located throughout the county.
+Call 727-584-3528

-There are several dozen additional food banks and distribution centers in the region.
+There are several dozen additional food banks, soup kitchens and distribution centers in the region.
 Click here for alternate locations on free food pantries in Pinellas County.

-Try the Tampa Bay CDC ((727) 446-6222), Catholic Charities, Housing Counseling (phone (727) 893-1313) and Gulfcoast Legal Services (dial (727) 821-0726).
-All of the agencies provide homeowners with free HUD approved foreclosure counseling, mortgage delinquency programs, and other forms of housing relief.
+Try the Tampa Bay CDC ((727) 464-8210), Catholic Charities, Housing Counseling (phone (727) 893-1313) and Gulfcoast Legal Services (dial (727) 821-0726).
+All of the agencies provide homeowners with free HUD approved foreclosure counseling.
+This includes mortgage delinquency programs, and other forms of housing relief.
 Call one of these non-profits to learn how you can save your home from a foreclosure filing.

 Or if these agencies can’t help you then you still have more options.
 They can range from additional non-profit counseling agencies up through law firms that offer pro-bono legal aid and advice.
 Every year homeowners receive loan modifications and are signed up into foreclosure prevention programs.
 Most of the services offered are provided at no cost to qualified homeowners.
 Find more Pinellas County foreclosure prevention agencies.